-A pan-Africanist and womanist, I concern myself with decolonial efforts.
+A pan-Africanist and womanist, I concern myself with indigeneity and anti-colonial efforts.
 I am a geographer, historian and culture theorist at heart taking a research-based approach to my practice; I am often centring archival material as the point of departure for my work.
-I draw from personal experience too, exploring the themes of decolonial black womanhood in the context of post-independence, immigration, and global geopolitics.
+I draw from personal experience too, exploring the themes of decolonial black womanhood in the context of post-independence, immigration, and geopolitics.

 I completed a diploma program in African Studies, Writing and Rhetoric and Entrepreneurial Leadership at African Leadership Academy (South Africa) after which I pursued a bachelor’s degree in Intermedia Art at the University of Edinburgh (United Kingdom).
 This year, I was awarded the runner-up award to the Inaugural Amsterdam Open Book Prize.
 My work has been recognised by United Nations Women, the Goethe Institut and Diana Award, amongst others.